Skip to content

 Address Bus

 The processor issues the address of the instruction byte or word to the memory system through the address bus.
-Therefore, address bus is collection of conducting wires which transfers the address of memory/peripheral from processor to the memory/peripheral.
+Therefore, the address bus is a collection of conducting wires that transfers the address of the memory/peripheral from the processor to the memory/peripheral.

 The processor execution unit, when required, issues the address of the data or code through the address bus.
 The address bus fetches the code byte or data byte from an address specified.
 For example, let a processor at the start reset the program counter at address 0.

-Then the processor issues address 0 on the address but and the instruction at address 0 is fetched from the memory.
-This is unidirectional bus.
+Then the processor issues an address 0 on the address bus, and the instruction at address 0 is fetched from the memory.
+This is a unidirectional bus.

 Data Bus

 The data bus is a group of lines used for data flow.
-This is bidirectional bus meaning that data can flow in both directions between processor and input/output or memory.
-When processor issues the address of the instruction, it retrieve the information through the data bus.
+This is a bidirectional bus, meaning that data can flow in both directions between the processor and the input/output or memory.
+When the processor issues the address of the instruction, it retrieves the information through the data bus.

 For example, when an instruction is given to store the data from one register to the memory address m, the processor issues the address m on the address bus and sends the data through the data bus.

-In the same manner when the processor issues address M for an instruction, it fetches the instruction through data bus from the address M.
+In the same manner, when the processor issues address M for an instruction, it fetches the instruction through the data bus from the address M.

 Control Bus

-Note: Control bus is not a real bus since it is not a group of lines like address bus or data bus, but individual lines.
+Note: The control bus is not a real bus since it is not a group of lines like the address bus or data bus, but individual lines.

-Memory system bus and interconnections for a simple bus structure are shown in below image.
+Memory system bus and interconnections for a simple bus structure are shown in the image below.

 System buses in computer structure architecture